Burhanahmedkhan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - create tidy data set with the average of each variable for each activity and each subject

-- The end result is write in the file
+- The end result is write in the file tidyData.txt